6 current storage trends

-Storage Virtualisation – People don’t want to be tied into a storage vendor or technology as they all have their strengths, weaknesses in particular applications.
+People don’t want to be tied to a particular vendor or technology as they all have their strengths, weaknesses in particular applications.
 They also don’t want to throw storage arrays that may be past warranty but are perfect for entry into a tiered storage infrastructure, i.e. for archive.
-Storage virtualisation allows administrators to mix and match storage technologies and systems into a single manageable platform.
+Virtualization allows administrators to mix and match storage technologies and systems into a single, manageable platform.

-ISCSI - Most network cards now come with TCP/ISCSI offload engines that will cater for a good number of virtual machines out of the box.
-This helps ISCSI storage, and makes ISCSI SANS a cost-effective and simple solution to implement in all sized environments.
+Most network cards now come with TCP/ISCSI offload engines that will cater for a good number of virtual machines out of the box.
+This helps ISCSI storage and makes ISCSI SANS a cost-effective and simple solution to implement in all sized environments.
 The rise of 10GbE and SAN units with a mix of FC and ISCSI also ensures that ISCSI investments are sound.

-10GbE – is now becoming essential in many organisations.
+Is now becoming essential for many organisations.
 Many environments went for ISCSI initially and it’s a great solution.
-However when you mix numerous virtual machines, backups and restores bandwidth on 1Gbps ports soon gets eaten up.
+However, when you mix numerous virtual machines, backups and restores bandwidth on 1Gbps ports soon gets eaten up.

-Cloud-based storage – continues to grow, made attractive by ever increasing data storage and backup sizes and the ever decreasing cost of reliable and sizeable bandwidth.
+Continues to grow, made attractive by the ever-increasing data storage and backup sizes and the ever-decreasing cost of reliable and sizeable bandwidth.
 The fact that block-level backup and replication technologies are much cheaper ensures that the cloud is also a great option for organisations who want to improve their resilience to failure and their capabilities to recover from a disaster quickly.
 I see private, public and hybrid cloud storage all playing their part.